mputz86/personal-prism-pioneer-program/flash-cards/atala-prism-flashcards.md

 ## What is a DID-Controller?
 [#appp-week01]()
-The controller has control over the DID.<br>I.e. he owns the private key of the master key of the DID.
+The controller has control over the DID.<br>
+I.e. he owns the private key of the master key of the DID.

 ## How is a DID represented on the Cardano blockchain?
 [#appp-week01]()
-Each DID associated with list of public keys, and a so called master-key.<br>The controller must own the private key of the master key.&nbsp;
+Each DID associated with list of public keys, and a so called master-key.<br>
+The controller must own the private key of the master key.

 ## How does a DID look like?
 [#appp-week01]()